Snap’s Yellow accelerator debuts its third batch of investments – TechCrunch

 While web comics brands and AR sketching might not immediately seem like huge problems during trying times like the COVID-19 pandemic, many of the startups in Yellow’s recent batch are working to solve problems that have proven to be key opportunities for Snap, which has been on a redemptive growth spree since early 2019, locking down young users and seeing its share price surge.

-Snap invests $150,000 in each Yellow startup for an equity stake and while the program does not require batch participants to integrate with Snap’s services, the company has used the program to invest in strategic areas that it has also pushed on the product side.
+Snap invests $150,000 in each Yellow startup for an equity stake, and while the program does not require batch participants to integrate with Snap’s services, the company has used the program to invest in strategic areas that it has also pushed on the product side.

-Earlier Yellow bets skewed more towards content investments as Snapchat was scaling Discover, now Su says he’s fielding plenty of augmented reality pitches.
-Su also notes that the accelerator had its most international batch to date this year, with startups from Lithuania, Korea, Mexico and the UK making their way to Los Angeles.
+Earlier Yellow bets skewed more toward content investments as Snapchat was scaling Discover.
+Now Su says he’s fielding plenty of augmented reality pitches.
+Su also notes that the accelerator had its most international batch to date this year, with startups from Lithuania, Korea, Mexico and the U.K. making their way to Los Angeles.

-“We always start with top level strategy with [CEO Evan Spiegel], figuring out overall direction of where we see the world evolving, where we think there are real opportunities and where we think we can make a difference in supporting these companies,” Su says.
-“And then once we’re aligned on the top level strategy I think Evan puts a lot of trust in myself and my partner in crime Alex Levitt to find good companies that we’re excited about.”
+“We always start with top-level strategy, with [CEO Evan Spiegel], figuring out overall direction of where we see the world evolving, where we think there are real opportunities and where we think we can make a difference in supporting these companies,” Su says.
+“And then once we’re aligned on the top-level strategy I think Evan puts a lot of trust in myself and my partner in crime Alex Levitt to find good companies that we’re excited about.”